Progressive Supranuclear Palsy (PSP)

 PSP and Parkinson's Disease:

 PSP is sometimes called an “atypical parkinsonism” because of its overlap with some Parkinson’s disease symptoms.
-However, PSP progresses quite differently than Parkinson’s disease, and symptoms are more like those in Alzheimer’s and frontotemporal dementia.
+However, PSP and Parkinson's have their own unique set of symptoms and disease progression because they have different underlying causes.
+PSP symptoms are more similar to those associated with Alzheimer's disease and frontotemporal dementia

 Receiving a PSP diagnosis can be challenging and frustrating.
 Even for those not initially misdiagnosed, the process can be lengthy because many healthcare providers are unfamiliar with the disease.
 As a result, it can take a long time for people to receive an accurate diagnosis.